HarpNetStudios/cardboard/README.md

 ```
 cd src
 make
+make install (no sudo, it doesn't install to /usr!)
 ```
 That's it!
 All you have to do now is tell the game your game token.